Darkosaur/Additional-Spawn-Eggs/README.md

 2. Add a JSON file in the src/main/resources/assets/ase/lang directory with the language you want to make.

-3. Once your done, make a pull request [here](https://github.com/Darkosaur/Additional-Spawn-Eggs/pulls) and name your translation.
+3. Once your done, make a pull request [here](https://github.com/Darkosaur/Additional-Spawn-Eggs/pulls) and name your translation, go this [link](https://minecraft.gamepedia.com/Language) for more information which will help you out on your translation.
 And done.